-As long as your Priority Mail Flat Rate box or envelope isn’t sealed with the self-adhesive strip it comes with, you can technically alter the packaging to qualify for weight-based Priority Mail rates.
-However, this process isn’t something we recommend.
+As long as your Priority Mail Flat Rate box or envelope isn’t sealed with the self-adhesive strip it comes with, you can technically alter the packaging to qualify for weight-based Priority Mail rates... but this almost never works out, and USPS will likely charge you for that specific flat rate service after they deliver your package.

 While USPS should accept altered flat rate packaging and charge only weight-based rates for it, we can’t say how individual postal agents or the Automated Package Verification (APV) system will handle these kinds of shipments.
 It’s possible the USPS APV system will still recognize the Priority Mail Flat Rate packaging, even if it appears much different from its original form.
 If that happens, your Pirate Ship account will be charged for the cost of shipping that specific flat rate service in the first place.